ModOrganizer2/mob/readme.md

 	bootstrap
 	mob -d C:\dev\modorganizer build
 	```
 - Once `mob` is finished, everything will be in `C:\dev\modorganizer`.
 Mod Organizer can be run from `install\bin\ModOrganizer.exe`.
 The Visual Studio solution for Mod Organizer itself is `build\modorganizer_super\modorganizer\vsbuild\organizer.sln`.

+### Prebuilts
+Some third-parties are not normally built from source, but this can be changed in the options by setting the various tasks in `[prebuilt]` to `false`.
+If OpenSSL is built from source, perl is required ([Strawberry Perl 5.30.2.1 installer](http://strawberryperl.com/download/5.30.2.1/strawberry-perl-5.30.2.1-64bit.msi)).

 ## Changing options
 `mob` has two ways of setting options: from INI files, the `MOBINI` environment variable, or from the command line.